-To complement our utility mapping solutions further, Technics now employ a vacuum excavation service.
-This technology provides a non-destructive solution for visual inspection of the exact positions of buried services.
+To complement our utility mapping solutions, at Technics we also offer a vacuum excavation service.
+This technology provides a low impact, non-destructive solution for visual inspection of the exact positions of buried services.

-The Vacuum excavator is a safe technique to expose the position of underground services with jet air or water to loosen the soils.
-After the soil and materials are loosened, they are extracted through a high power suction hose into the spoil/debris tank which is later used for backfilling or disposal.
+Vacuum excavation is a safe technique used to expose the position of underground services with either jet air or water to loosen the soils.
+After the soil and any other materials are loosened, they are extracted through a high-power suction hose into the spoil/debris tank, which is later used for backfilling or disposal.

-In line with the PAS 128 specification quality level QL-A, Vacuum excavation provides a verification process for exposing utilities to determine their type, depth, size and position.
-This can provide an accurate location with visual inspections for record purposes.
+In line with the PAS 128 specification QL-A (quality level), vacuum excavation provides the ultimate verification process for exposing utilities to determine their type, depth, size and position.
+We can also accurately survey the utilities at the time of excavation to update survey or record drawings.

 What are the benefits of Vacuum Excavation?

-Using Ground Penetrating Radar along with Vacuum excavation technology significantly reduces the need for manual handling and hand digging.
-Technics solution is far more efficient and significantly reduces the risks to site personnel.
+Using both EML (electromagnetic locators) and GPR (ground-penetrating radar) equipment along with vacuum excavation technology significantly reduces the need for manual handling and hand digging.
+Technics’ solution is therefore far more efficient, delivering results quickly while significantly reducing risks to site personnel.

-- This non-mechanical excavation solution can also be employed in inaccessible areas for traditional machinery.
+- This non-mechanical excavation solution can also be employed in areas inaccessible to traditional machinery.

-- The test holes can be as small as 20cm ², minimising the risk of excavation collapse
+- Test holes can be as small as 20cm ², minimising the risk of excavation collapse

 Why choose Technics?